capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 <img src="images/0017_style_editor_02.png" alt="Style Editor" />

 Repeat the process for the other lines.
-To add new rules to the default two ones, click on the "Add" button under the "Rules" area.
+To add new rules to the default one, click on the "Add" button under the "Rules" area.

 Those are all the rules which you will need to add: